tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-composedeploymentstatusinfo.md

 __Type__: string (enum) <br/>
 __Required__: No<br/>
 <br/>

 The status of the compose deployment.

-Possible values are.
+Possible values are:

   - Invalid - Indicates that the compose deployment status is invalid.
 The value is zero.
   - Provisioning - Indicates that the compose deployment is being provisioned in background.
 The value is 1.
   - Creating - Indicates that the compose deployment is being created in background.
 The value is 2.
   - Ready - Indicates that the compose deployment has been successfully created or upgraded.
 The value is 3.
   - Unprovisioning - Indicates that the compose deployment is being unprovisioned in background.
 The value is 4.
   - Deleting - Indicates that the compose deployment is being deleted in background.
 The value is 5.
   - Failed - Indicates that the compose deployment was terminated due to persistent failures.
 The value is 6.
   - Upgrading - Indicates that the compose deployment is being upgraded in the background.
 The value is 7.

 ____